 AskPat 790 Episode Transcript

 Pat Flynn: Hey, what's up everybody?
 Pat Flynn, here.
 Welcome to Episode 790 of AskPat.
 Thank you so much for joining me today.
 As always, I'm here to help you by answering your online business questions, five days a week.
-We have a great question today from Andre.

 Here is today's question from Andre.